sungrief/koolo/README.md

 Use better_build.bat to build the application.

-- Use "Sorc (Leveling)", "Paladin (Leveling)", "Assassin (Leveling)", "Druid (Leveling)", "Necromancer (Leveling).
+- Choose your class and then pick the corresponding leveling build.
-- Choose "leveling" as enabled run under "Run Settings"
+- Choose "leveling" OR "leveling_sequence" as enabled run under "Run Settings".
+Don't enable them both at the same time as this will lead to faulty behaviour.
+We will remove "leveling" soon, so the sequencer will be the default.
 - Start your char with lvl 1 as the autoconfig currently works at lvl 1 only.
-Alternatively you can check act1.go for detailed manual config.
+Alternatively you can check leveling.go and leveling_sequence.go respectively for detailed manual config.
 This handling will be enhanced later.

 Interested in more features?
 You can join the development or just give give us your feedback in the following discord server: https://discord.gg/5GCdFDbJnx